You can get in trouble when you treat relationships as tools.

 Never giving it a break or something fun to do.
 Not making any plan for its growth.
 Not allowing it to prosper.
 That’s souring the relationship with yourself.

 We can go a long way with this analogy defining tools, defining relationships.
 It shouldn’t be necessary to make the point I need to make.
 After all, even most small children know how to treat their friends and family.
-Even small children get the idea that if they want their toys to be available to play with that, they need to put them in a place where they can find them.
+Even small children get the idea if they want their toys to be available to play with that, they need to put them in a place where they can find them.

 Your body is a tool.
 It’s the tool you use to explore the world.

 It’s a tool you need to take care of.
 You need to do what you can so it has the best chance of getting rest possible.
 You need to get some exercise.
-You need to take care to feed it in conjunction with what you need it to do, and when it stops working as well as it should, you need to fix it so that you can continue to enjoy it’s proper use.
+You need to take care to feed it in conjunction with what you need it to do, and when it stops working as well as it should, you need to fix it so you can continue to enjoy it’s proper use.
 There are plenty of books, articles, and videos created on health.
 They’re like the instruction manuals for any tool you might buy at the store: a vacuum cleaner, a blender, or even a pressure cooker.

 Too many people don’t do this.
 They ignore problems until they get to be too big.
 Or they blow up small problems into oversized ones for a variety of different motivations.